 Spain is a parliamentary monarchy.
-The head of state is His Majesty King Juan Carlos I, who is also commander-in-chief of Spain's armed forces and head of the Supreme Council of Defence.
+The head of state is His Majesty King Felipe VI, who is also commander-in-chief of Spain's armed forces and head of the Supreme Council of Defence.
 The head of the government is the prime minister, currently His Excellency Mr Mariano Rajoy.
 Legislative power is vested in the Cortes Generales, comprising two houses, elected by direct universal adult suffrage for four years.
 The Congress of Deputies has 350 members, elected by proportional representation.
 There is also a less powerful but nevertheless important Senate, with powers of legislative amendment.
 It comprises 259 members (208 directly elected and 51 appointed as regional representatives).

 The Spanish constitution recognises the right of the various regions of Spain to autonomy while emphasising the indissoluble unity of the Spanish state.
 Spain is divided into 17 autonomous communities, each with its own elected assembly and executive government, together with two North African enclaves, Ceuta and Melilla, called autonomous cities.
 The powers of the autonomous communities vary considerably, with the Basque Country, Catalonia and Galicia having special status and extensive powers, including over regional policing.